| Risk Factors

 central line catheter

 is a long, thin tube that is inserted through a vein in the arm.
 The catheter is threaded through the arm vein until it reaches a larger vein close to the heart.
-Commonly called a PICC line, it is used to deliver medicine, nutrition, IV fluids, and
+Commonly called a PICC line, it is used to deliver medication, nutrition, IV fluids, and

 Veins in the Arm